ChordSwitch

 Works for any instrument

-Chord names are the same across all instruments.
-Whether you play ukulele, piano, banjo, or mandolin, ChordSwitch transposes the chord names the same way.
+Chord names are the same regardless of instrument.
+Whether you play ukulele, piano, banjo, mandolin, or lap steel, ChordSwitch transposes the chord symbols the same way.
+As long as your chart uses standard chord names, G, Am7, F#m, Bbmaj7, Dsus4, the tool handles them.
 No instrument-specific settings needed.

 Frequently asked questions